-Schedule regular medical check-ups:
+Schedule regular medical check-ups

 Regular veterinary checkups are a must.
-Even if your cat appears to be fit and well, it is still important to have your cat thoroughly checked over by his veterinarian once a year.
+Even if your cat appears to be fit and well, it is still important to have your cat thoroughly checked over by a veterinarian once a year.
 Often problems can be picked up early and effective action can be taken, this is far better than waiting until a disease has progressed and more damage has been caused.

 Bear in mind that cats have different requirements according to age and health status too.
-A kitten has different needs to a senior cat for example.
+A kitten has different dietary needs to a senior cat for example.

-Watch your cat’s weight:
+Watch your cat’s weight

 Obesity can cause a number of life-threatening diseases in cats, and it is up to cat owners to make sure their cat remains a healthy weight.

-Keep your cat indoors:
+Keep your cat indoors

-Cat-proof your home:
+Cat-proof your home